skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Loot all missable chests and search all missable field icons!

-Since we're going for perfection, we'' want to open all the treasure chests in the game, as well as search all field icons, i.e. the exclamation marks which appear over Zidane's head when he stands near a treasure.
+Since we're going for perfection, we'll want to open all the treasure chests in the game, as well as search all field icons, i.e. the exclamation marks which appear over Zidane's head when he stands near a treasure.
 Furthermore, you'll be able to collect the Rank S Medal if you do this, which is likewise essential for a perfect save.

 However, you'll mainly loot only the missable chests and field icons during the course of this challenge.
 There really are a lot of them and there's no reason to waste time picking up the non-missable treasures if they aren't useful.
 Time does really add up doing this!